miketsprague/NiceDate/README.md

 ## Installation

-Just copy the two files into your project and make sure to add NiceDate.m to your Compile Sources!
+Just copy the two files into your project!

 ## Usage